ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial3-quasielastic-neutron-scattering/README.md

 directory, will produce the outputs of the mdanse runs described in this tutorial.
 * script1_conversion.py - produces the MDANSE-format trajectory from the lammps trajectory files in tutorial 2.
-* script2_disf.py - calculates the dynamic incoherent structure factor of the simulated system.
+* script2_disf.py - calculates the DISF of the simulated system.
-* script3_gdisf.py - calculates the Gaussian dynamic incoherent structure factor of the simulated system.
+* script3_gdisf.py - calculates the GDISF of the simulated system.

 ## mdanse_outputs
 All the files created by MDANSE will be written here.
-We included some precalculated results using a longer Argon trajectory.
+We included some precalculated results using a longer and larger Argon trajectory.
 * dynamicincoherentstructurefactor_long.mda - DISF of an Argon trajectory.
 * gaussiandynamicincoherentstructurefactor_long.mda - GDISF of an Argon trajectory.
 * meansquareddisplacement_long.mda - MSD of an Argon trajectory.